EasyCorp/EasyAdminBundle/doc/book/list-search-show-configuration.rst

                         - { property: 'comission', permission: ['ROLE_SALES', 'ROLE_ADMIN'] }
         # ...

-You can also restrict which items can users see in the listings thanks to the ``item_permission`` option.
-The role or roles defined in that option are passed to the ``is_granted($roles, $item)`` function to decide if the current user can see each of the list items:
+You can also restrict which items can users see in the "list/search" listings and the "show" view thanks to the ``item_permission`` option.
+The role or roles defined in that option are passed to the ``is_granted($roles, $item)`` function to decide if the current user can see the given item:

 .. code-block:: yaml